einfachIT/scratch3-messaging-extension/README.md

 <a id="DownloadExtensionCode"></a>
 ### Download Extension Code
   Navigate to the new created directory `scratch3_mqtt` and download the custom extension index.js file

-  COMMENT BASTIAN: this does not work.
-1. the url is wrong mqtt-extension is your-scratch-extension.
-2. this is a private repo, but also then I get 404:file not found when downloading with curl.
-Did you test this?
 ```bash
 cd scratch3_mqtt
 curl -H "Authorization: token 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" -L "https://raw.githubusercontent.com/einfachIT/scratch3-messaging-extension/master/your-scratch-extension/index.js" -o index.js